Task-oriented Scheduling for Networked Control Systems: An Age of Information-Aware Implementation on Software-defined Radios: Introduction and Related Work

 Adoption of properties of information as in the case of AoI has given rise to the adoption of metrics beyond AoI such as non-linear age, ``value of information" (VoI) and ``age of incorrect information" \cite{kosta2017age, maatouk2020age, kosta2021age} in single user scenarios.
 The notion of non-linear aging has been refined for control applications by using system dependent parameters \cite{ayan2019aoi}.
 In their work, authors define the VoI as a function of control system parameters and employ it for the wireless resource allocation problem.
 They show that it outperforms the AoI when it comes to control performance, although the network-wide information freshness is decreased.
 Moreover, \cite{ayan2021age} focuses on improving control performance for queuing systems in which an optimal distribution of the total available service rate is found. \cite{champati2019performance} is another example to the adoption of AoI-based functions in NCSs domain.
 It suggests an optimal sampling policy for a single-user scenario that is minimizing AoI-based functions.
 However, \cite{ayan2019aoi, champati2019performance, ayan2021age} assume either zero end-to-end delay or base their evaluation on constant service rate.
-Although they provide valuable insights into AoI and NCSs domains, they do not capture important system related complications of practical deployment.
+Additionally, \cite{walsh2001scheduling} studies the centralized scheduling problem of NCSs, the authors of which propose a greedy scheduling protocol based on the estimation error caused by the communication network.
+However, they assume global knowledge of the instantaneous error at the scheduler which is not a feasible assumption when it comes to the practical implementation of the proposed algorithm.
+All of the aforementioned works provide valuable insights into AoI and NCSs domains.
+However, they do not capture important system related complications of practical deployment.